mez/carnd/P3_behavioral_cloning/writeup_report.md

 ### Main goals for us to think about while creating a model
 1. Is it efficient for the task at hand?
-2. If this was to be downloaded onto hardware in a car what would the power consumption and usuability be like?
+2. If this was to be downloaded onto hardware in a car what would the power consumption and usability be like?
     * There is an interesting paper called [Deep Compression](https://arxiv.org/abs/1510.00149), which we don't implement here but it is food for thought and shows that model can be tiny and still work!

 I started with a modified comma.ai model and I had a successful model, but it needed 300,000 trainable parameters.
 Reading the Deep compression paper and a blog post titled [Self-driving car in a simulator with a tiny neural network](https://medium.com/@xslittlegrass/self-driving-car-in-a-simulator-with-a-tiny-neural-network-13d33b871234#.x1kdv5hgt) I quickly realized that we can do better.
 The blog post linked shows a 63 parameter model that uses tiny images and a small network to get a stable model.
 I wanted to experiment and see if I could make it smaller and still stable.
 The solution developed over a number of experiments is a modified [SqueezeNet](https://arxiv.org/abs/1602.07360) implementation.
-With a squeeze net you get three addtional hyperparameters that are used to generate the fire module:
+With a squeeze net you get three additional hyperparameters that are used to generate the fire module:

-1. S1x1: Number of 1x1 kernals to use in the squeeze layer within the fire module
+1. S1x1: Number of 1x1 kernels to use in the squeeze layer within the fire module
-2. E1x1: Number of 1x1 kernals to use in the expand layer within the fire module
+2. E1x1: Number of 1x1 kernels to use in the expand layer within the fire module
-3. E3x3: Number of 3x3 kernals to use in the expand layer within the fire module
+3. E3x3: Number of 3x3 kernels to use in the expand layer within the fire module

 #### Fire Module Zoomed In